silviaherf/foodie_api/README.md

 So, as far as the restaurants recommender is concerned:

-- It decided to display a Folium map by making a request to Foursquare's API in real time.
+- I decided to display a Folium map by making a request to Foursquare's API in real time.
 This way, I avoided saving a huge dataset in a database as MongoDB, and I opened the access to the recommender worldwide.
 Otherwise, it would have been immeasurable to do it.

 - For each request, a Folium map is created in the location specified by the user.
 In case a location is not defined, the IP address's location is considerated.
 Furthermore, 5 markers are drawn in the map, with up to the 5 nearest matches.